joshkotrous/portfolio-v2/public/posts/Leading Effective 1-1s.md

 ## Conclusion

 Effective one-on-one meetings are one of the foundations of building a positive working experience for engineers on your team.
-Integrating these principles into the meeting structure will you can increase its efficacy, thereby bolstering support for your team members in their role as a developer and their overall career development.
+Integrating these principles into the meeting structure you can increase its efficacy, thereby bolstering support for your team members in their role as a developer and their overall career development.
 This, in turn, ultimately leads to higher output and productivity.